Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 In addition to having a company culture that encourages growth and harmony, there are specific tasks that can make the employer-employee relationship easier when dealing with minors:

-- Familiarize with restricted duties: Even if a particular job is allowed under law, some duties may not be.
+- Familiarize yourself with restricted duties: Even if a particular job is allowed under law, some duties may not be.
 For example, in some states, minors cannot work on certain large machinery or work around construction vehicles.

 - Maintain a teaching attitude: For many minors, yours may be their first job.
-Regardless, they may require extra coaching on the basics of being on time, double-checking work against standards, and how to talk to managers or co-workers.
+Regardless, they may require extra coaching on the basics of being on time, double-checking work against standards, and how to talk to managers or coworkers.
 Even knowing how to ask for help can be a new skill.

 - Assign mentors: Taking the teaching attitude further, assigning an older or more experienced worker to mentor the teen can lead to a better learning experience for them and a better (and potentially long-term) employee for you.